 - Accounting principles If feasible, use U.S. Generally Accepted Accounting Principles (U.S. GAAP) to complete Form BE-15 unless you are requested to do otherwise by a specific instruction.
-References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - U.S. affiliate's 2020 fiscal year The affiliate's financial reporting year that had an ending date in calendar year 2020. - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation ALL U.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent owned by the U.S. business enterprise above.
-Consolidation rules are found in instruction IV.2 on page 14. - Rounding Report currency amounts in U.S. dollars rounded to thousands (omitting 000).
-Thous.
-Dols.
+References in the instructions to Financial Accounting Standards Board Accounting Standards Codification Topics are referred to as "FASB ASC." - Consolidated reporting A U.S. affiliate must file on a fully consolidated domestic U.S. basis, including in the consolidation AU.S. business enterprises proceeding down each ownership chain whose voting securities are more than 50 percent ownership U.S. business enterprise above.
+Consolidation rules are found in instruction. - Rounding Report currency amounts in U.S. dollars rounded to thousands (omitting 000).
 Do not enter amounts in the shaded portions of each item.
-Example - If amount is \$1,334,891.00 report as: 1 335 000 - Which financial reporting standards will you use to complete this BE-15 report?
+Example - If amount is \$1,334,891.00 report as:.....